srowhani/mmlind.github.io/_posts/2016-02-11-Deep_Neural_Network_for_MNIST_Handwriting_Recognition.md

 Intuitively, I wanted to slice the image (or the input of a previous layer for that matter) __horizontally__ which creates what the convolutional network theory sometimes refers to as *feature maps*.
 So in the example of an RGB image, instead of having a single 1-dimensional [0..783] vector of 784 nodes, you'd have an array of 3 *feature maps* and each would consist of 784 nodes.

-Alternatively, if you slice the image (or the input of a previous layer for that matter) __vertically__ you end up with *columns*.
+Alternatively, if you slice the image (or the input of a previous layer for that matter) __vertically__ you end up with `Columns`.
-The network layer then consists of an array of 784 *columns* each consisting of 3 nodes.
+The network layer then consists of an array of 784 `Columns` each consisting of 3 nodes.

 Conceptually, both designs are equivally acceptable and feasible to implement.
 The fact that I ended up chosing the latter may have been related to my previous study of Hierarchical Temporal Memory (HTM) theory where columns are an intrinsic element.